MonsieurBleu/Vulpine-Engine/README.md

 ## Presentation

 The Vulpine Engine is a lightweight game engine made from scratch in C++ using OpenGL.
 This project aims to provide a solid and versatile foundation for 3D game development.
-The engine is built for developers who, like me, prefer a hands-on, code first approach with both hight-level built-in features and low-level fine tuning through direct API calls.
+The engine is built for developers who, like me, prefer a hands-on, code first approach with both high-level built-in features and low-level fine tuning through direct API calls.

 ## About The Creator